 Check out the best private health insurance in Germany for foreign high earners, self-employed, freelancers, and business owners.

-Services of some specialists, such as eye care, dental care, and alternative medicine not available or comes with limitations on what you can claim.
+Services of some specialists, such as eye care, dental care, and alternative medicine not available or come with limitations on what you can claim.

 In general, necessary conservative dentistry and surgical treatments are covered by all health insurance.
-Above you can see monthly employee and employer contributions to health insurance.
+Below, you can see monthly employee and employer contributions to health insurance.

 |Paid by Employee||Paid by Employer|

-This mandatory coverage provides nursing-home care, home health care, personal daycare for individuals age 65 and older, or with a chronic/disabling condition that needs constant supervision.
+This mandatory coverage provides nursing-home care, home healthcare, and personal daycare for individuals age 65 and older or with a chronic/disabling condition that needs constant supervision.